Light and dark

-After renting out it for years, the owner moved back and refurbished the whole house.
-The finishing touch was the garden.
-A scrubby lawn, way too much ivy and a sad raised bed, was transformed into a smart and easy to maintain space with lots of personality.
-The only thing we kept was the rather lovely weathered old fence, which was sensitively repaired and moved where necessary.
+A scrubby lawn, way too much ivy and a sad raised bed were transformed into a smart, easy to maintain space.
+The only thing we kept was the rather lovely weathered fence, sensitively repaired and moved where necessary.

 The beautiful ‘hit and miss’ fence inspired the lighting.
 Simply running LED strips between the layers created a really nice effect with just enough illumination.
-The LEDs, the light above the barbeque and in the garage can all be controlled remotely from inside.
+All the lights can be controlled remotely.

-A dramatic Dicksonia dominates the shady bed in the corner and a lovely Prunus ‘Umineko’ provides a focal point with dazzling white blossom in spring and good autumn colour.
+A Dicksonia dominates the bed in the corner and an elegant Prunus ‘Umineko’ provides a focal point with dazzling white blossom in spring and good autumn colour.

 The key to a successful build is precision and attention to detail.
 Fencing adjacent to the house was repositioned for easier access